-The Department of Agriculture and Rural Development (DARD) aims to promote sustainable economic growth and the development of the countryside.
+The Department of Agriculture Environment and Rural Affairs (DAERA) aims to promote sustainable economic growth and the development of the countryside.

-The EU’s Common Agricultural Policy (CAP), the system of agricultural schemes and subsidies, was reformed for the 2015 claim year.
+Reform of the EU’s Common Agricultural Policy (CAP), the system of agricultural schemes and subsidies, began in 2015.

-DARD use an extensive number of IT systems to allow for application, validation, inspection, claim entitlement calculation and claim payment.
-The significant and fundamental legislative changes and subsequent change to the administration of CAP must be reflected in DARD’s systems - to ensure DARD can continue to receive and process applications, and make payments in line with European legislation.
+DAERA use an extensive number of IT systems to allow for application, validation, inspection, claim entitlement calculation and claim payment.
+The significant and fundamental legislative changes and subsequent change to the administration of CAP had to be reflected in DAERA’s systems - to ensure DAERA could continue to receive and process applications and make payments in line with European legislation.

-It was critical that DARD met the obligations laid down by the EU, in terms of CAP payment processing, both in terms of accuracy of payments, and timeliness of payments.
-In order to mitigate the risk in doing so, DARD engaged Neueda to drive the implementation of CAP Reform across all systems impacted by the change.
+It was critical that DAERA met the obligations laid down by the EU, namely accurate and timely payments.
+To mitigate the risk in doing so, DAERA engaged Neueda to drive the implementation of CAP Reform across all systems impacted by the change.

 In developing these changes for CAP Reform, a team from Neueda: